JanTristanH/harzer-wander-buddy/backend/hwb/README.md

   - stamp from tour view ✔️
   - quick add poi from map to end of tour ✔️
 - Verify automatic tours are working ✔️
-- make website installable ✔️
+- make website installable ✔️ (https://maskable.app/editor -> for icon edit)
 - nice illustrated message on initial routes view -> show list of tours ✔️
 - have map start near me if possible & keep viewport on reload ✔️
 - add elevation to travel times ✔️